What is a Chattel Mortgage?

 To discuss your individual needs in detail and secure the right finance option for you, speak to one of the Stratton Finance team on 1300 787 288.

-What tax and GST can I expect to pay on a chattel mortgage?
+What tax and GST can I expect to pay?

 If the car is being used for business purposes, you may be able to claim a tax deduction on the loan interest charges, as well as on the depreciation value of the vehicle, up to the Depreciation Limit set by the Australian Tax Office.